PrazwalR/AI-Agentic-NFT-Gift-Mint/README.md

 * **RPC / chain issues**: Switch providers or test on another testnet if RPC is unreliable.
 * **Secrets leak**: Rotate keys immediately and audit logs.

----

-## Contributing & license

-* Open issues and PRs.
-Keep secrets out of PRs and run tests locally.
-* Add a `LICENSE` file (MIT recommended for permissive use).

----

-If you'd like, I can:

-* export this README as a downloadable `README.md` file in the repo,
-* append the Chainlink Functions JavaScript example and a `getgift.sol` contract snippet,
-* or produce a minimal frontend CLI script that demonstrates the agent-to-contract flow.

-Tell me which of those you'd like next.